peterwwillis/truckcamper/Trucks/Truck_notes.md

 #### Half-ton

- - The Ford F-150 has the highest payload capacity in its class, but it requires the Max Payload Package which few of the trucks come with, and with earlier model years it's not possible to add this later as it includes larger frame rails.
+ - The Ford F-150 has the highest payload capacity in its class, but it requires the Heavy Duty Payload Package which few of the trucks come with, and with earlier model years it's not possible to add this later as it includes larger frame rails.

 Selection of half-ton trucks for campers: